HerrMotz/bachelor-thesis/publication/main.typ

 ) <fig:rdf_mapping>

 == Qualifiers <heading:qualifiers>
-Most real-world relationships might present to be more complex than something one would want to model in a single triple.
-For example, one may want to express that "Goethe" was educated at the "University of Leipzig" from 3 October 1765 to 28 August 1768.
-One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
-"Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
-Another way using the already existing triple syntax is to create an implicit object, that assists in modelling the relationship.
-We use it to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time".

-#figure(
-  caption: [Presentation of an implicitly defined relationship in the software Wikibase.], image("screenshot_wikidata.png", width: 320pt) )<fig:qualifier_screenshot>
-The following triples exemplify such an implicit relationship, called a *qualified statement*:
-$
-  "Goethe" &longArrow("educated at") && "Uni Leipzig", \
-  "Goethe" &longArrow("educated at") && "Implicit1", \
-  "Implicit1" &longArrow("educated at") && "Uni Leipzig", \
-  "Implicit1" &longArrow("started at") && 3.10.1765, #<ex_qualifier_1> \
-  "Implicit1" &longArrow("ended at") && 28.08.1768.  #<ex_qualifier_2>
-$ <ex:assertions_goethe_education>

-Having specified the qualified statement "educated at for a certain time", one is free to add a few extra statements about what he studied and whether he graduated:

-$
-  "Implicit1" &longArrow("field of study") && "Law", \

-  "Implicit1" &longArrow("graduated") && "True".
-$ <ex:assertions_goethe_education_revised>

-Statements, which specify an existing relationship, such as @ex_qualifier_1 and @ex_qualifier_2, are referred to as *qualifiers*.
-Would the above example be formalised in RDF syntax, _Goethe_ and _Uni Leipzig_ would be IRIs, _Implicit1_ a blank node, and the dates and booleans literals.

-#figure(image("Qualifier_ohne.svg", width: 320pt), caption: [Graphical visualisation of a qualifier using natural language.]) <fig:vqg_no_qualifier>
+To query qualifiers using a Visual Query Graph, they must first be clearly defined.
 The term and concept "qualifier" are *not* used or specified in the RDF reference @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
-The definition below follows the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the property and value of the *qualified edge\/assertion* are displayed hierarchically above the qualifiers, as seen in @fig:qualifier_screenshot.
+The definitions below follow the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the property and value of the *qualified edge\/assertion* are displayed hierarchically above the qualifiers, as seen in @fig:qualifier_screenshot.
 In this work, the term *qualifier* can be used in *three ways*: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
 The now following definition refers to qualifiers, which can be *asserted in an RDF graph*.
 The third meaning is a qualifier in a *qualifiable Visual Query Graph*, which will be defined later on.

 In order to model and query a qualifier in an RDF database, distinct prefixes for statements and qualifiers are necessary.
 In SPARQL queries a variable is used to match a blank node, such as "Implicit1".
 Now, the Wikibase data model allows for many more constructs involving a blank node connected to an item.
 Furthermore, to correctly display the qualified edge and the qualifying edges, the property IRI prefixes ought to be discernable.
 In Wikibase, there is always a direct edge from the subject to the object using the `wdt:` prefix.
 First, this is necessary, should the database's user not want to query for a qualifier, but just for the "regular" assertion.
 Then, there are the constructing parts of the qualifier: the statement edge from the subject to the blank node using `p:`, the property statement edge from the blank node to the "main" assertion using `ps:` -- e.g. "educated at" in @ex:assertions_goethe_education -- and lastly the qualifier edges, using the `pq:` prefix.
 Using these prefixes, the data model allows to point at one and the same item, but from very different contexts.
 In order to handle qualifiers, they need to be formally defined.